 The bark of crack willow tree has antibacterial property in it.
 It was widely used for antibacterial treatment in the past.
 Get some 5 x 2 cm barks (preferably 2-3 pieces).
 Put the bark inside the shrimp tank and replace after every 2 weeks.
 Continue the treatment for up to a month.

-With this method, the already infected shrimps will not be cured.
-However, the antibacterial property of the bark can reduce the spread of the bacterial infection.
+With this method, the already infected shrimp will not be cured.
+However, the bark’s antibacterial properties can reduce the spread of bacterial infection.

 Make sure the bark is thoroughly cleaned under running water before placing it inside the tank.